uwescience/DSSG2024_transit_equity/low_income.md

 - The low-income individuals may not have a regular need for public transport, hence they may not want to go through the hassle of applying for a card.

+## Problem Statement

+The high-level idea is to compare low-income ridership with low-income populations, in different areas.
+The lowest geography level of granularity, that we intend to use to make these comparisons, is the census block group.

 ## Data Sources

 - ORCA dataset